 The application process will open in the Housing Portal mid-summer.
 Approvals/denials will be sent via Williams College email, and further information about moving will be sent to those approved.

-Summer 2023 housing may include Currier, East, Faye, Fitch, Morgan, Prospect, Sage, and Hubbell.
+• Summer 2024 housing may include; to be determined.
 Doubles and Flex rooms may be used as doubles.
 If you find yourself living alone in a double, you may have a roommate later on in the summer, as students have various arrival and departure dates throughout the summer.

-Students approved for summer housing may move in as of 2 PM unless otherwise instructed via email by Housing.
-Check-in, which includes key/code distribution, will take place at Student Life (Paresky 2nd floor) from 2 PM - 7 PM that day.
-Students moving out of other campus housing that day must be fully moved out of that housing by 11:59 PM on June 12.
+Students approved for summer housing may move in as of 12 PM, unless otherwise instructed via email by Housing.
+Check-in, which includes key/code distribution, will take place at Residential Life & Housing (Paresky 2nd floor) from 12 PM - 5 PM that day.
+Students moving out of other campus housing that day must be fully moved out of that housing by 11:59 PM on June 10, 2024.

 Checking In on Other Days